bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

 ansible-playbook
 ----------------

-This command is used to launch playbooks, and ask Ansible to execute tasks on desired host(s).
+This command is used to run playbooks, and ask Ansible to execute tasks on desired host(s).
 This is the most used command when using **BlueBanquise**.

 Important parameters are: